Bitcoin network hashrate: what is it and how does it affect mining profitability

 Therefore, it is important to consider not only the hashrate of your ASIC, but also the network dynamics.
 The faster the network grows, the less sense it makes to keep old equipment with an efficiency above 20 J/TH.

-Why is the hashrate growing even after the halving?
+Why does the hashrate grow even after halving?

 Halving 2024 reduced the reward from 6.25 to 3.125 BTC per block, but the hashrate continued to grow.
 Reasons: new efficient ASICs (S21, M60S, M66S), cheap electricity in Kazakhstan, the USA and the UAE, as well as an increase in the price of BTC, which partially compensated for the decrease in reward.
-The miners, who were in the red due to the high tariff, sold the equipment - it was bought by operators with access to $0.04-0.06/kWh.
+Miners, who were in the red due to the high tariff, sold their equipment - it was bought by operators with access to $0.04-0.06/kWh.

 What does “pool luck” mean and what does hashrate have to do with it?